camillehan11/CDCTask/README.md

 ### Configurations
-`options.py`: The whole configuration of this project, and the parameters can be changed for better performance.
+`options.py`: the configuration file of this work, and the parameters can be adjusted for testing other cases.

 ### Environment, server, and client settings